-Jacqueline J. Hinckley, PhD, CCC-SLP, BC-NCD, is Board Certified in Neurogenic Communication Disorders (ANCDS), and has 25 years of experience treating patients with aphasia and other neurogenic communication disorders.
+Jacqueline J. Hinckley, PhD, CCC-SLP, BC-NCD, is Board Certified in Neurogenic Communication Disorders (ANCDS) and has 25 years of experience treating patients with aphasia and other neurogenic communication disorders.
 After a career as a clinician and clinical manager, she is now Associate Professor Emeritus in Communication Sciences & Disorders at the University of South Florida in Tampa, FL.
 Dr. Hinckley is known internationally for her work on treatment effectiveness and implementation.
 She has a particular interest in integrating the clinician's expertise and the client's values with scientific evidence supporting best practices.
-She has published numerous articles and book chapters on assessment and treatment in aphasia, and is the author of the book Narrative-Based Practice in Speech-Language Pathology.
+She has published numerous articles and book chapters on assessment and treatment in aphasia and is the author of the book Narrative-Based Practice in Speech-Language Pathology.

-Financial — Jacqueline Hinckley is author of online CE courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Jacqueline Hinckley is an author of online CE courses sponsored by Northern Speech Services; receives royalty payments.

 Nonfinancial — Jacqueline Hinckley submitted a manuscript titled, "A Case for the Implementation of Cognitive Screenings After Stroke" to the American Speech-Language-Hearing Association.

-This program is offered for 0.15 CEUs (Intermediate level; Professional area).
+This program is offered for 0.15 ASHA CEUs (Intermediate Level; Professional Area).

 ASHA CEUs: NSS online courses are registered with ASHA and are offered for ASHA CEUs.
-The number of CEUs is noted above.
-Note that 0.1 CEU = 1 contact hour = equals 1 CEE.
+The number of ASHA CEUs is noted above.
+Note that 0.1 ASHA CEU = 1 contact hour = equals 1 CEE.

 Licensing Boards: Most state licensing boards DO accept CEUs earned online (usually classified as home-study credits).
 Some state boards do, however, place a limit to the number of credits that can be earned via home study/online courses.
 For the most current information, we suggest that you contact your licensing board or agency to verify acceptance policies and/or any credit limits related to home-study courses prior to registering for this course.